-The Cook Memorial Public Library District (The Library or CMPLD) currently has one meeting room at the Cook Park Library and one meeting room at the Aspen Drive Library.
-When not being used by the library or its affiliated organizations, they are available for use by in-district groups engaged in educational, cultural, intellectual, civic, and other non-profit activities.
-Seating capacity is fifty (50) people for the Cook Park meeting room and eighty (80) people for the Aspen Drive meeting room.
+The Cook Memorial Public Library District (“CMPLD” or “Library”) has one meeting room at the Cook Park Library and one meeting room at the Aspen Drive Library.
+When not being used by the library or its affiliated organizations, they are available for use by in-district groups engaged in educational, cultural, intellectual, civic, and other non-commercial activities.
+Seating capacity is fifty six (56) people for the Cook Park meeting room and eighty (80) people for the Aspen Drive meeting room.
+Capacity may be limited at the discretion of the Library due to public health guidance, regulation, or other necessity.
+Policy guidelines, regulations, and restrictions may be modified for official library functions when deemed appropriate.
 Organizations applying for either meeting room must adhere to the following guidelines and regulations:

 - Library activities and functions have priority.